fenago/ernesto-spark-databricks/Lab_19.md

 import org.apache.spark.sql.SparkSession
 ```

-Then write the main function for our program and create a SparkSession object as shown below.
+Then write our program and create a SparkSession object as shown below.

 ```
-def main(args: Array[String]): Unit = {

   val spark = SparkSession
     .builder()
     .appName("SQL Joins")